 6. Deploy and Integrate the Model

 Once satisfied with a model’s performance, deploy it into a production environment where it can start generating predictions from new data.
-Automate the input of new data into your model and the delivery of its predictions to end-users or downstream systems.
-This integration ensures that your model’s insights are available to decision-makers
+Automate the input of new data into your model and make the predictions available to end-users or downstream systems.

 Next, embed your predictive model into your business processes.
 This might mean integrating it into your CRM system for sales forecasting, your inventory management system for stock optimization, or your customer service platform for anticipating customer inquiries.